 These emeralds were then inherited by the Duchess of Teck, Mary’s mother, and were passed to Francis, Mary’s brother, upon the Duchess’ death.
 When Francis suddenly died in 1910, he bequeathed the stones to his married mistress(!), Ellen Constance, Countess of Kilmorey.
 An indomitable force, Mary asked for them back: the Countess returned them – in exchange for for £10,000 (approx. £800,000) according to From Her Majesty’s Jewel Vault.

-The Queen inherited this from her grandmother upon Mary’s death in 1953, and usually wears the piece as a whole, though we have seen just the top half of the brooch from time to time.
-She has used it regularly for decades.
+Elizabeth II inherited this from her grandmother upon Mary’s death in 1953, and usually wore the piece as a whole, though we have seen just the top half of the brooch from time to time.
+She used it regularly for decades.